nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 Examples:

-- `task 1` will return a list of tasks for the first group.
+- `task 1` will show you your list of tasks for the first group.

 [Back to list of features](#features)

 ### Finding a group: `find group`
-Use this command to filter your group list to show only groups that contain specific keywords.
+You can filter your group list to show only groups that contain specific keywords.

 **Command Format:**